Reveal quantum correlation in complementary bases

-It is not difficult to show that the relation $Q_2 \leq D$ holds for the Werner states, and for all the example states considered in this letter.
+{\bf Inequality relations between correlation measures.} It is not difficult to show that the relation $Q_2 \leq D$ holds for the Werner states, and for all the example states considered in this article.
 However, it is not clear whether this inequality holds for any bipartite states.
 If $Q_2 \leq D$ holds for any bipartite states, then one can easily have $C_1 + Q_2 \leq S(A:B)$ where $S(A:B)=S(\rho_A)+S(\rho_B)-S(\rho_{AB})$ denotes the quantum mutual information.

 Nevertheless, we can prove the following inequality: